 An intermittent pilot light is similar to a standing flame in a gas furnace.
 This type of ignition system utilizes a flame to ignite incoming natural gas.
 This type of ignition system utilizes a spark to light a miniature flame when a furnace is operating.
 Once the sensor detects a flame, it activates the gas burners to produce heat energy.
 Unlike a traditional furnace that relies on a continuous flame, the flame in a condensing furnace will deactivate when the gas burners are operating to help you save money.

 If you need help finding a new energy-efficient condensing furnace for your home, give our team a call by phone at (484) 206-8594.
-We offer furnace repair and installation services to households in areas of Pennsylvania such as Ardmore, Drexel Hill, West Chester, and Wayne.
+We offer furnace repair and furnace installation services to households in areas of Pennsylvania such as Ardmore, Drexel Hill, West Chester, and Wayne.
 We will help you choose a furnace with a high AFUE rating and offer you dependable heating repair services to help you save money and protect the environment.

 Read More: How to Find a Correct Heat Pump Size